lucaskemper/portfolio-website/README.md

 Enterprise-Grade Cybersecurity Focused Portfolio Platform • Sub-100ms Load Time • A+ Security Rating

-Note: Due to the threat of cyberattacks, I have decided to keep my infrastructure details private, if you want more informations feel free to reach out !
+Note: Due to the threat of cyberattacks, I have decided to keep details about my infrastructure private, if you want more informations feel free to reach out !